 In addition to impacting individual institutions, poor ratings can cast a dark cloud over the whole sector.
 Moody's reports that aggregate operating revenue at four-year institutions is expected to increase by 3.5 percent in 2018.
-However, growth in operating expenses is expected to outpace that at approximately four percent.
-Because of this, Moody's recently downgraded its rating of the U.S. Higher Education sector from "stable" to "negative" (Exhibit 7).
+However, growth in operating expenses is expected to outpace that at approximately 4 percent.
+Because of this, Moody's recently downgraded its rating of the U.S. Higher Education sector from "stable" to "negative" (Exhibit 7) and reaffirmed a "negative" rating for 2019.

-In its annual sector outlook, published in January 2018, S&P also issued a negative forecast commenting that "students' continued expectations of increased college affordability and lower tuition and debt at the same time they demand more and better facilities, services and general college experience have left many institutions at a difficult operational crossroads."
+In its annual sector outlook, published in January 2019, S&P also reiterated its prior negative forecast, commenting that "students' continued expectations of increased college affordability and lower tuition and debt at the same time they demand enhanced facilities, services and general college experience have left many institutions at a difficult operational crossroads.
+Institutions continue to struggle to communicate their value proposition to potential students and parents, while balancing an increasing financial aid burden as competition for students drives tuition discount rates higher."